What Makes a Crime a Federal Offense in North Carolina?

 - Transactions conducted via banks and financial institutions.

-Trust a Federal Defense Attorney to Assist with Your Case
+Trust a Federal Defense Attorney in Charlotte, NC

 If you’ve been charged with any type of federal offense, you’re facing a criminal process that’s even more complex than state law.
 It’s a mistake to try and represent yourself, so rely on our lawyers at Randall & Stump, Criminal Defense Attorneys to tackle the legal challenges.